tilek/about-me/world_strategy/how_i_would_like_the_world_to_improve.md

 * Breakthrough Energy

-# Tier 2 Goals - Improving systems
+# Tier 2 Goals - Investing in the long-term

 **1. Individuals think and act highly rationally.***